Disclaimer: These plans are for someone who has more money than time and or construction skills (me)!

 Here is the site I picked out for the run and coop.
 It's against the back wall of our garage.
 It's ideal because water and electricity are readily available, it gets morning sun but is shady most of the day, and it's out of sight of that one set of neighbors that might not fully appreciate the delight of having chickens next-door.

 Given my limited time and construction skills and my handy husband's even more limited time, I preferred some kind of kit or ready-made coop.
 I'm sold on the plastic coops made by Snap Lock.
 They are well designed and a fairly good value.
-I ordered mine from Amazon because free shipping for Amazon Prime members saved me $100.
-Here's a link to the Snap Lock website where you can take a video tour of their coops and see lots of photos.

 Although I plan to have only 4 hens, I opted for the larger coop after reading about "chicken math" on the BYC forums.
 I also wanted a roomy coop since heat will be an issue more often than cold in our climate.